Sv443-Network/SvCoreLib/README.md

 <br>

-### This is a core dependency of almost all projects of the Sv443 Network and a continuation of [JSLib-npm](https://github.com/Sv443/JSLib-npm)
+### Core Library used in the projects of Sv443 and the Sv443 Network,<br>containing tons of miscellaneous quality of life features
-It's written in CommonJS, but contains builtin TypeScript definitions
+Contains builtin TypeScript definitions

 <br>